-ARTICLE SEVENTEEN - APPRENTICES
+ARTICLE SEVENTEEN: APPRENTICES

 - 17.01 (a) Reinforcing Ironworker apprentices shall serve a two (2) year apprenticeship, divided into four (4) levels of 750 hours each.
-Apprentices must attend and pass the appropriate technical training courses to advance from the 70% rate of the second level to the 80% rate in the third level. - (b) The apprentice's next period increase will become effective on the first (1st) pay period following the date the apprentice presents to their Employer the letter received from the Apprenticeship Board notifying them of successful completion of a schooling period unless the apprentice's anniversary date has not been reached.
-In that case the increase will become effective on the first (1st) pay period following the anniversary date.
-An apprentice will receive their increase to journeyperson rate on the first (1st) pay period following the date their ticket becomes effective. - 17.02 Apprentices shall be dispatched to work with Journeyperson Ironworkers on the maximum basis of one (1) apprentice to one (1) Journeyperson employed on the job.
-The Employer and Union may agree to vary the apprentice to journeyperson ratio. - 17.03 Each Union Apprentice member, after a reasonable probationary period (not to exceed 180 days) will be required to show proof of indentureship.
+New apprentices will start at 60% of the journeyperson rate with no Pension coverage for the first 750 hours, but with full benefits paid.
+Apprentices must attend and pass the appropriate technical training courses to advance from the 70% rate of the second level to the 80% rate in the third level. - (b) The apprentice's next period wage increase will become effective on the first (1st) pay period following the date the apprentice presents to their Employer the letter received from the Apprenticeship Board notifying them of successful completion of a schooling period unless the apprentice's anniversary date has not been reached.
+In that case the increase will become effective on the first (1^{st)} pay period following the anniversary date.
+An apprentice will receive their increase to the journeyperson rate on the first (1^{st)} pay period following the date their ticket becomes effective. - (c) The Union shall include on each dispatch slip, the most accurate number of hours worked by the apprentice that are known to the Union. - 17.02 Apprentices shall be dispatched to work with Journeyperson Ironworkers on the maximum basis of one (1) apprentice to one (1) Journeyperson employed on the job.
+The Employer and Union may agree to vary the apprentice to journeyperson ratio. - 17.03 Each Union Apprentice member will be required to show proof of indentureship.
 Every candidate for membership in the Ironworker Trade shall appear before the Examining Committee of the respective locals.